 POC: Gui Lotufo

-Summary: Per- and polyfluorinated alkylated substances (PFAS) are a ubiquitous class of emerging contaminants of concern known to cause human health effects at exceedingly low environmental concentrations.
-Given the ubiquity of PFAS, near certainty of their presence in dredged materials, and increasingly stringent regulatory levels, a key critical first step will be the development of a basis for contextual understanding of sediment associated concentrations of PFAS.
-We propose to derive regional background concentrations for sediment associated PFAS using data from recent sediment surveys along with data from sediment samples to be collected for this project in proximity of USACE managed federal navigation channels throughout the Great Lakes.
+Summary: Per and polyfluorinated alkylated substances (PFAS) are a ubiquitous class of emerging contaminants of concern known to cause human health effects with exceedingly low environmental screening or regulatory levels.
+Given the ubiquity of PFAS, near certainty of their presence in sediments and increasingly stringent regulatory levels, a key critical first step will be the development of a basis for contextual understanding of sediment associated concentrations of PFAS.
+We propose to derive regional background concentrations for sediment associated PFAS using data from recent sediment surveys along with data from sediment samples to be collected for this project in proximity to USACE managed federal navigation channels throughout the Great Lakes.
 Sediment PFAS concentrations will also be used to develop or model regional background values for sediment elutriates.

 Focus Area: Risk Management